Information Publication Scheme plan

 - comply with section 8(1) of the FOI Act

-The objectives for this plan are to outline how AUSTRAC will:
+The objectives of this plan are to outline how AUSTRAC will:

-- proactively identify and publish required information under the agency's IPS
+- proactively identify and publish required information under our IPS

-- proactively identify and publish optional information under the agency's IPS
+- proactively identify and publish optional information under our IPS

-- review its IPS to ensure that the information published remains accurate, current and complete
+- review our IPS to ensure that the information published remains accurate, current and complete

-- achieve satisfactory conformance with the Web Content Accessibility Guidelines (Version 2) WCAG 2.0
+- achieve satisfactory conformance with the Web Content Accessibility Guidelines (WCAG) 2.1

 - work towards ensuring that information published under the IPS is discoverable, understandable, machine-readable, re-useable and transformable